monsoonmaelstrom/book2/book2.md

 Of course.
 Where else would you meet the ruling family of the polity except for the capital of the polity.
 Fucking politics.

 “That’s what, thirty miles?
 Liam, you want to come?
 Might be useful to find out if whatever she did to you changes or weakens over distance.
-I’m guessing it won’t, but it’d be good to verify that.
+I’m guessing it won’t, but it’d be good to verify.
 Plus, it’ll give us a chance to try to teach you how to feed energy into your horse.”

 “Yes, I’ll come, but I don’t know if I can do that,” Liam says.